brianbunke/brianbunke.github.io/_posts/2017-01-09-publishing-scripts.md

 ## Summary

 For you:

 - The PS Gallery is an easy way to get and share both modules and scripts with the world
 - Use `Update-ScriptFileInfo` responsibly
 - `Publish-Script` with your API key
   - And, when publishing updates, ensure your script retains the same GUID as before
 - `Save-Script` vs. `Install-Script`
   - Probably `Save` for now...YMMV
-- Seriously though, make `Get-SimpsonsQuote` for me
+- Seriously though, make `Get-SimpsonsQuote` for me!

 For both of us?:

 - The [PowerShellGet] module was open-sourced in Sept 2016
   - Hopefully most of this article becomes obsolete with some pull requests!